 Trekking Kilimanjaro Travel Insurance

-JS Travel Insurance provides cover for Trekking on the Mount Kilimanjaro.
+JS Travel Insurance provides cover for Trekking Mount Kilimanjaro.
+This mountain is Africa's tallest free-standing mountain, 5,895 metres above sea level.

 - Summary of Cover

 - Search and Rescue

 - Trekking Travel Insurance FAQs

 Summary of Cover (per person)